Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 Once installed, each Vantiq Camel assembly creates a source & service for interacting with that source.

-The source is defined, but it is implemented via a [Camel Connector](../camelConnector/README.md).
+The source is defined and  implemented via a [Camel Connector](../camelConnector/README.md).
 To run the Camel Connector, please see the [Camel Connector overview](../camelConnector/README.md).
+To deploy said connector using a Vantiq K8sCluster, see [Deploying the Camel Connector to Kubernetes](#deploying-the-camel-connector-to-kubernetes)

 As noted above, the service will have an inbound or outbound event defined, and interactions with the service are generally performed by publishing to that event or handling it (for _inbound_ or _outbound_ events).